(Q) Do unpublished writers really stand a chance of being included in Verandah and winning a prize?

 (Q) When can I expect a reply to my submission?

-(A) Around the end of June/ start of July.
+(A) Approximately early to mid-July.
 We will contact all submitters, successful or not.
 All published authors receive a complimentary copy of Verandah and an invitation to the launch where prizes will be announced.
-The launch is held at the Melbourne Writers’ Festival.
+Keep an eye on our site for details of this years launch!